 - I recommend that you take a camera with a good lens and tripod to capture the best snapshots during your visit.

-- Finally, don't forget that on January 3 and 4 the attraction is closed for maintenance and renovation work.
+- Finally, don't forget that on January 3 and 4 the attraction will be closed for maintenance and renovation work.

 - The official website recommends visitors to review the rules and regulations so that they are clear about all the details before their visit.

-- In the case of visiting several floors, start the tour on the top floor.
+- In case you visit several floors, you must start the tour on the top floor.

-If you want more tips about the visit, read the post tips for visiting the Eiffel Tower.
+For more tips on the visit, read the post tips for visiting the Eiffel Tower.